 - a.
-Cela le / lui fait penser à sa mère. that 3sg.acc 3sg.dat makes think.inf to his.f mother 'That makes him think of his mother' - b.
-Cela fera changer Jean d'avis. that make.fut.3sg change.inf Jean of - c.
-Cela fera changer d'avis à Jean. that make.fut.3sg change.inf of opinion dat 'That will make Jean change his mind.'
+Cela le / lui fait penser à sa mère. that 3sg.ACC 3sg.DAT makes think.INF to his.F mother 'That makes him think of his mother' - b.
+Cela fera changer Jean d'=avis. that make.FUT.3sG change.INF Jean of=opinion c.
+Cela fera changer d'=avis à Jean. - that make.FUT.3sG change.INF of=opinion DAT Jean 'That will make Jean change his mind.'

 What these examples show is that PP complements of the embedded verb can also count for transitivity.
-In fact, the contrast in (11b,c) shows that they do so in the specific contexts where they intervene linearly between the causative verb and the causee.
-This is despite the fact, again, that they are never case undergoers, that is they are not morphologically marked for case themselves.
+In fact, the contrast in (11b,c) suggests that they do so in the specific contexts where they intervene linearly between the causative verb and the causee.
+This is despite the fact, again, that PPs are never case undergoers, that is they are not morphologically marked for case themselves.
 Again, this raises a challenge for a dependent case approach to transitivity-sensitive dative as PPs are not expected to function as case competitors.
 Of course one possibility is that these PPs are not actually PPs but rather inherently marked DPs.
-This proposal seems especially promising for DPs introduced by a, as this element is known to be ambiguous between a dative marker and a preposition (see Sheehan 2020 for discussion).
-In examples like (11a), however, the inherent DP analysis is problematic, because a sa mère in (11a) would cliticise as a locative clitic y suggesting that it is a PP (M. C. Baker 2015: 188).
-Inherently marked DPs would cliticise with the dative clitic u.
+This proposal seems especially promising for DPs introduced by \dot{a} , as this element is known to be ambiguous between a dative marker and a preposition in French (see Fournier 2010, Sheehan 2020 for discussion).

+In examples like (11a), however, the inherent DP analysis is problematic, because à sa mère in (11a) would cliticise as a locative clitic y suggesting that it is a PP (Baker 2015: 188).
+Inherently marked DPs would cliticise with the dative clitic lui.

 An important question, at this point, is whether the Agree-based analysis of case fares any better than the dependent case approach in accounting for such patterns.
-Space precludes a full discussion here, but Pineda & Sheehan (2020) propose a Cyclic Agree account of the Romance faire-infinitif, whereby dative arises as an effect of secondary Agree.
-This kind of approach offers an explanation, they claim, for the fact that CPs, which do not require case, nonetheless trigger dative, as do PPs in some Romance languages (French, Catalan).
+Space precludes a full discussion here, but Pineda & Sheehan (to appear) propose a Cyclic Agree account of the Romance faire-infinitif, whereby dative arises as an effect of secondary Agree.
+This kind of approach offers an explanation, they claim, for the fact that CPs, which do not require Case, nonetheless trigger dative, as do PPs in some Romance languages (French, Catalan).
 Essentially, the idea is that after VP-fronting, both the causee and any complements inside the fronted VP become visible to a higher probe, permitting two cycles of downwards Agree.
 The object of V, whether it is a DP, CP or PP is closer to the probe and so must be probed first, potentially defectively.
-Where this object lacks phi-features, either because it is a PP/CP or because it is has a non-local person, the probe can enter into a second Agree cycle resulting in dative case.
+Where this object lacks φ -features, either because it is a PP/CP or because it is has a non-local person, the probe can enter into a second Agree cycle resulting in dative case.
 Under this approach, the contrast in (11b,c) can be attributed to the fact that a PP will only be visible to the higher probe if it remains inside VP and is fronted with it.
 In contexts like (11b), the PP raises to a low Focus position below the position of the causee and so fails to participate in Cyclic Agree.

-As Pineda & Sheehan (2020) note that there is independent evidence that Cyclic Agree takes place in the faire-infinitif from the behaviour of first and second person objects.
+As Pineda & Sheehan (2020) note, there is independent evidence that Cyclic Agree takes place in the faire-infinitif from the behaviour of first and second person objects.
 As noted by Postal (1981, 1989), where the object of the complement of faire/laisser is first or second person, it is not possible for the causee to be dative, and this is true whether the causee is a clitic or a full DP: